saphcarter/italian_3200_project/Project_Acceptance_Test.md

 2. Have a user (who is not from the development team) play and record an audio without any prompts from outside the application.

 Expected output: user is able to play and record audio tracks without any help.

-# Test 2.2

-Students submit a speaking attempt (Part of $25).

-## Test Specification

-### Methods Tested:

-- Audio is recorded accurately and in sufficient quality.
-- Background interference should be minimized.

-### Conditions of testing

-- Quality (Are the audio samples of a high enough quality)
-- Functionality (Is the software usable using different microphones: Mobile, Laptop, Desktop)

-## Test Description

-Clients/End user will use the recording functionality of the application

-### Means of Control:

-Everything is done manually.

-### Data

-- Input Data: User input: Clicks on play button.
-- Output Data: Audio file played through system speakers.
-- System Message: None.

 # Test 3